-Couples will enjoy the romantic setting, and the unprecedented attention to detail management provides.
-The staff and concierge desk is not only committed to service excellence but is also known for paying particular attention to every guest’s needs during their stay.
+Couples will enjoy the romantic setting and the unprecedented attention to detail management provides.
+The staff and concierge desk is committed to service excellence and is known for paying particular attention to every guest’s needs during their stay.

 The hotel has two salt-chlorinated pools set in the magnificent gardens of the hotel with many sun loungers.

-The Hohenort pool is located adjacent to the Hohenort building, which overlooks the hotel’s vineyard, while the smaller walled-in Cellars pool is set in a secluded part of the hotel’s grounds near the main Cellars building.
+The Hohenort pool is adjacent to the Hohenort building, which overlooks the hotel’s vineyard.
+In contrast, the smaller walled-in Cellars pool is in a secluded part of the hotel’s grounds near the main Cellars building.

-There is a well-equipped fitness centre next to the Hohenort pool for fitness-conscious guests.
+A well-equipped fitness centre is next to the Hohenort pool for fitness-conscious guests.

 Although we have not used any of the spa’s services, it comes highly recommended due to its many signature treatments and highly qualified staff.